Melbourne, Australia

 Transportation Tips and Local Navigation Advice:

-- Weather Preparedness: Melbourne is known for its unpredictable weather.
-Carry layers to adapt to sudden changes in temperature.
+- Stay informed about weather conditions, as Melbourne is known for its unpredictable climate.
+Pack layers to adapt to changing temperatures.

 Hidden Gems and Local Favorites: